-Karen J. Alter Professor of Political Science and Law, Director of Honors
+Karen J. Alter Professor of Political Science and Law, Director of Graduate Studies

 Research Interest(s): Multilateralism; International Law; International Courts; Politics of Human Rights, Law and Politics

-Program Area(s): International Relations; Comparative Politics; Law and Politics
+Program Area(s): Comparative Politics; Law and Politics; International Relations

-Department Strength(s): Law and Politics; International Organizations and International Law; International Theory; Comparative Historical Analysis
+Department Strength(s): Law and Politics; Comparative Historical Analysis; International Organizations and International Law; International Theory

 Karen Alter's research investigates the judicialization of international relations, focusing on Europe, Africa, Latin America and economic, human rights and mass atrocities and environmental issues.
 Fluent in French, Italian and German, she has authored four books, co-edited the Oxford Handbook on International Adjudication, and published over forty articles and book chapters.
 Winner of the John Simon Guggenheim Fellowship and the Berlin Prize from the American Academy in Berlin, Professor Alter is member of the Council on Foreign Relations and the Executive Committee of the American Society of International Law, and serves on the editorial boards of International Organization, American Journal of International Law, International Studies Review and Law and Social Inquiry.
 Her recent book, The New Terrain of International Law, has won the Certificate of Merit for a Preeminent Contribution to Creative Scholarship from the American Society of International Law, the best book award of the ILaw section of the International Studies Association, and an honorable mention for the Chadwick F. Alger Prize from the International Studies Association.
 Alter is a Permanent Visiting Professor at the iCourts Center of Excellence, at the University of Copenhagen Faculty of Law, and the chair of the advisory board of Pluricourts at the University of Oslo.